 Average flight time from London to Beijing: 9h 40min

-Airlines flying direct from London to Beijing: Air China, British Airways
+Airlines with business class flights to Beijing from London: Air China, British Airways

 Airports in Beijing: Beijing Capital airport, Beijing Nanyuan airport